AI Detector Tech,ChatGPT,Students

 These detection tools aren’t psychic — they simply search for things that look “off.”
 Here’s what that means:

-- Unnatural Phrasing: Occasionally, the A.I. uses words in ways that are technically correct but just strange.
+• Unnatural Phrasing: AI sometimes uses words in ways that are technically correct but just strange.

 And remember, professors aren’t just relying on software.
 If your writing suddenly changes dramatically—say you usually write in a casual tone but suddenly submit a paper that reads like a legal document—they might get suspicious.